petterssonb/portfolio-project/README.md

 - **Communication Security:**
   - **MQTTS:** Secure MQTT protocol with TLS encryption for data transfer between Raspberry Pi and AWS IoT Core.
-  - **Bluetooth Pairing:** The ESP32 and Raspberry Pi use secure Bluetooth pairing to prevent unauthorized device access.
+  - **Bluetooth Pairing:** The ESP32 operates as a BLE server, broadcasting sensor data via notifications, and the Raspberry Pi acts as a BLE client, subscribing to these notifications.
+Secure pairing ensures that only authorized clients (e.g., the Raspberry Pi) can subscribe to the ESP32's data, preventing unauthorized access.

 - **Cloud Security:**
   - **IAM Roles:** AWS services are accessed through IAM roles with the principle of least privilege.